 University of Illinois Chicago

-The ERC hit a key milestone in the spring of 2020 with the completion of the Illinois Monarch Action Plan.
-At the same time, they saw a need for a cohesive communication strategy to support their next phase of work.
-Curmudgeon Group came on board to develop a fresh, colorful, yet professional website and brand narrative that united multi-agency stakeholders as well as the public, with the goal of inspiring and prompting action on behalf of this iconic species.
+When the Energy Resources Center completed the Illinois Monarch Action Plan in the spring of 2020, they saw the need for a cohesive communication strategy to support the next phase of work including promotion of the second statewide Monarch Summit and distribution of the Illinois Monarch Action Plan to stakeholder groups.
+They asked us to craft a fresh, colorful yet professional website and brand narrative that united multi-agency stakeholders as well as the public, with the goal of inspiring and prompting action on behalf of this iconic species.

 About the Client

-Much time was spent editing and crafting copy to create an inspiring, colorful, public-facing persona that matched the visual style and tone, yet maintained the high standard of credibility and professionalism of the University and the ERC.
+Much time was spent editing and copywriting to create an inspiring, colorful, public-facing persona that matched the visual style and tone, yet maintained the high standard of credibility and professionalism of the University and the ERC.
 Our goal was an appeal to stakeholders across industries as well as individuals, relaying the importance of the Action Plan and providing relevant calls to action and resources.
-From a design perspective, we drew on the color and energy of the species itself, sprinkling in custom illustrations, animations, and graphics throughout the site, including maps and a timeline reflecting the evolution and key milestones of the IMP.
-These illustrations were designed for both web and print use in the IMP Action Plan.
+From a brand identity and concept design perspective, we drew on the color and energy of the species itself, sprinkling in custom illustrations, animations, and graphics throughout the site, including maps and a timeline reflecting the evolution and key milestones of the IMP.
+These illustrations were designed to be compatible across both web and print media as part of the IMP Action Plan.

 220 + pledges